B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 • Vague steps without time estimates

-• No visuals demonstrating process
+• No visuals demonstrating the process

 • Making it sound more complex than it is

-Section 6: Detailed Social Proof
+Section 6: Detailed social proof

-Purpose: Overcome remaining skepticism
+Purpose: Overcome remaining skepticism.

 What to include: